Jijenge/jijenge-ui/README.md

 ### About Jijenge

-> Jijenge is a nonprofit African academy located in Kenya's capital of Nairobi.
-The academy exist as a means to offer opportunity to non-privileged student, offering them an education in the fundamentals of Computer Science.
+> Jijenge Academy is a non-profit organization dedicated to teaching Computer Science fundamentals to the non-priviledged in Nairobi, Kenya.

 ### About The Site